 How to Follow up on a Quote and Why You Should: Your Personal Guide

 You got a great lead, sent out a detailed quote, but haven’t heard back…now what?
 Though it might seem like you have to call it a day and move on to greener pastures, you still have a shot at turning an unresponsive lead into a committed client.
 You just need to use the right approach.

-Sending out customized, enticing, and timely quote follow-ups is one of the best ways to transform stale quotes into confirmed clients who can help you grow your business.
+Sending customized and timely quote follow-ups is one of the best ways to transform stale quotes into confirmed clients who can help you grow your business.

 - According to some business owners, it’s not hard to have a successful business as long as you show up and follow through.
 It’s the secret sauce behind this entrepreneur’s record-breaking year for revenue and profit.

 - If you win the customer’s heart, you’ll likely win the contract.
 Following up can really impress your prospects and help them make an easy decision.

 - Software can automate follow-ups, so your clients will get personalized emails and texts without you doing any extra work.

 So where do you begin?

 When it comes to quoting follow-ups, you’ve got questions, and we’ve got answers.

 Create, send, and follow up on professional quotes